 The School of Art at the University of Cincinnati is housed within the renowned College of Design, Architecture, Art, and Planning and is currently ranked among top programs nationwide.
 Our students enjoy access to the wealth of resources and diverse academic and cultural programing offered by a world-class research university.
 Students are encouraged to take courses from across the university, which, in 2010 was ranked in the top 100 universities in North America and as one of the top 200 in the world.

 Rather than requiring students to declare a studio concentration, we offer an interdisciplinary curriculum that encourages students to focus on the development of their work through contact with internationally recognized faculty across all disciplines.

 - workshops for wood, metal, ceramics and plastic.

-- ully-outfitted photography area with traditional black/white, color, and digital printing facilities
+- fully-outfitted photography area with traditional black/white, color, and digital printing facilities.

 - Computer Graphics Center that offers state-of-the art computers with extensive software libraries.